-Go here to read the entire Sound Mountain Series.
+Go here to read first two installments in the Sound Mountain Series.

 But overall, he was psyched, and now it was Monday morning, the start of his new job.

 Ben entered the lobby at FSC, encountering the same slightly haughty secretary who had greeted him less than a week ago.

 She looked up at him without a trace of emotion on her pretty face and replied, “OK, thanks” as she took his tax form and placed it in a tray on her desk.

 She added, “Frank isn’t here yet, but he let me know that you should report to Jack, in the shop.”
 With that, she pointed down the hall and Ben set off to meet his new boss.

 Jack Dean looked up from his bench at the back of the shop when he heard Ben enter and silently motioned for Ben to head his way.